alecpm/opsworks-web-python/plone_buildout/README.md

   * `solr_enabled`: Whether to enable Solr search using `alm.solrindex` (defaults to false)
   * `solr_layer`: Name of layer in which to find Solr servers
   * `solr_host`: Host name for a fixed solr server (not needed if you have a solr layer)
+  * `restart_delay`: Delay in seconds between starting/restarting each instance, used for rolling restarts.

 You'll probably want to turn one of the two blob mount options on.
 The default stack configuration sets up an NFS lauyer for shared blobs.
 More on that below.